melissajclark/wp-content/plugins/ricg-responsive-images/readme.txt

 3. If you'd like to enable the advanced image compression feature, Please see the instructions at https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/tree/dev#advanced-image-compression

 == Changelog ==
+= 2.3.1 =
+* First char no longer stripped from file name if there's no slash
+* Adding test for when uploads directory not organized by date
+* Don't calculate a srcset when the image data returns no width
+* Add test for image_downsize returning 0 as a width

 = 2.3.0 =
 * Improved performance of get_srcset_array
 * Added advanced image compression option (available by adding hook to functions.php)